-Deadlines for a "standard appeal" about payment for a drug you have already bought

-° If we do not meet this deadline, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Deadlines for a "standard" appeal for a drug you have not yet received o If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Section 6.6 explains the Level 2 appeal process.